schustischuster/DevSeqPlant/README.md

 # DevSeqPlant
 Web platform for plant evolutionary transcriptomics.
-It houses a collection of interactive data visualization/ analysis tools to mine data of the DevSeq project.
+It houses a collection of interactive visualization and analysis tools to mine data of the DevSeq project.